 STATE OF SRI LANKAN CITIES PROJECT - Database

-This database is part of a project entitled State of Sri Lankan Cities 2018 with the objective of improving information and its analysis in promoting informed and evidence-based policy and integrated city planning, as well as private and public sector investment.
+This database is part of a project entitled "State of Sri Lankan Cities 2018" with the objective of improving information and its analysis in promoting informed and evidence-based policy and integrated city planning, as well as private and public sector investment.

 With an overall objective of enabling municipal areas in Sri Lanka to become urban centres with increased economic growth, good governance and resilience; with reduced urban and peri-urban poverty; and be habitable spaces to live in, the capital cities of the nine provinces in Sri Lanka were chosen.
-In Colombo, in addition to the commercial capital of Colombo MC, the administrative capital of Jayewardenapura Kotte MC and the adjoining administrative MC of Dehiwela-Mouth Lavinia were also analysed to derive a better picture of the city of Colombo as a whole.
+In Colombo, in addition to the commercial capital of Colombo MC, the administrative capital of Jayewardenapura Kotte MC and the adjoining administrative MC of Dehiwela-Mouth Lavinia were also analysed to derive a better picture of the city of Colombo.